falcondai/chinese-char-lm/README.md

 - We used Google Noto font for all of our experiments.
 Download Google Noto Simplified Chinese fonts (https://www.google.com/get/noto/#sans-hans).
 Unzip it under the project directory.
 It is needed to render the glyphs.
 - Requires Tensorflow v1.1 and Python 2.7.x
+- Clone the repo and check out a particular branch or a specific commit with `$ git checkout <branch-name or git-tag>`

 # replication

 In favor of replicability, we git-tagged the original git commits we used to obtain the published figures.
+Please see the [release](https://github.com/falcondai/chinese-char-lm/releases).
 Please use the issues page to contact us with code issues so more people can benefit from the conversations.

 # authors
 Falcon Dai (dai@ttic.edu)